14 Sights in Brest, France (with Map and Images)

 Show sight on map

-Saint-Martin is the name of the districts of downtown Brest, north of the historic heart of Brest Rive Gauche, Brest itself.
+Saint-Martin is the name of the districts in the city centre of Brest, north of the historic heart of Brest on the left bank, Brest itself.
 The district owes its name to its church, the Saint-Martin church.
-Until then, we were talking about the annexation district, as the district was built on Lambézellec lands, at the neighboring common time.
-These lands were acquired by Brest in the middle of the 19th century, while the place in Brest, a city surrounded by ramparts until reconstruction, came to be missed.
-Saint-Martin was little affected by the bombings of the Second World War, and saw its urban fabric dating mainly from the 19th century well preserved unlike the historic heart of Brest.
+Until then, it was referred to as the Annexation district, as the district was built on land in Lambézellec, at the time a neighbouring municipality.
+These lands were acquired by Brest in the middle of the nineteenth century, when there was a lack of space in Brest, a city surrounded by ramparts until the Reconstruction.
+Saint-Martin was little affected by the bombings of the Second World War, and has seen its urban fabric dating mainly from the nineteenth century well preserved, unlike the historic heart of Brest.

 Wikipedia: Saint-Martin (Brest) (FR)